Buy your VW Beetle front suspension parts here

 VW Beetle Independent Rear Suspension (IRS) – used on 1302 / 03 and semi-automatic

 IRS is a more advanced type of rear suspension that features VW Beetle CV joints at both ends of the axles, which allow the rear wheels to move vertically up and down rather than in an arc.
 They still use Beetle spring plates and torsion bars but offer improved ride quality and cornering ability.
 Only used on some later models, including 1302 / 1303 (Super beetle) and semi-automatic Beetles.
 Again, look underneath and if your axles have rubber boots on both ends (next to the gearbox and at the hubs), you have an IRS model.

 VW Beetle suspension parts

-Naturally, Heritage Parts Centre stock an extensive range of parts for both types of VW Beetle rear suspension, including Beetle axle gaiters and Volkswagen Beetle CV boots, Beetle hub seal kits and bump stops.
+Naturally, VW Heritage stock an extensive range of parts for both types of VW Beetle rear suspension, including Beetle axle gaiters and Volkswagen Beetle CV boots, Beetle hub seal kits and bump stops.
 Plus we have a great selection of performance and styling parts, amongst them VW Beetle adjustable spring plates, rubber and urethane suspension bushes, heavy duty Beetle axles, classic Beetle KYB shock absorbers, and GAZ bolt-in VW Beetle coilovers for the ultimate in fine tuning.